Joint Injections for Arthritis Pain

 Platelet-Rich Plasma

 What it is: Platelet-rich plasma (PRP) is made from your own blood, which is then injected into your painful joint.
 First, your blood is drawn, then it is prepared by spinning it in a centrifuge and separating out the desired parts.
 What is injected back into your joint contains a large number of platelets and proteins that have anti-inflammatory and immune-modulating effects.
-This procedure is done by specialists – usually orthopaedic surgeons or sports medicine doctors -- who offer the service.
+This procedure is done by specialists — usually an orthopaedic surgeon or sports medicine doctor — who offer the service.
 It can be given as a one-time shot or done once a week for three weeks.
-It generally is not covered by insurance, and costs up to $2000 for the series.
+It generally is not covered by insurance, and costs up to $2,000 for the series.

-Dr. Rodeo says that symptom relief in PRP lasts longer than steroid injections and that some well-done studies found it equally effective if not better than HA injections.
+Dr. Rodeo says symptom relief with PRP lasts longer than steroid injections and some well-done studies found it equally effective or better than HA injections.

 Side effects or complications are extremely rare, but you may have pain at the injection site.